If your Pinterest pins stop getting reach, your first thought is probably: “Is my account dead?”

 Disclosure: This post contains affiliate links.
 I may earn a commission at no extra cost to you.

-1. Inconsistent Pinning Is Killing Your Reach
+1. Inconsistent Pinning Is Why Pinterest Pins Stop Getting Reach

 Pinterest rewards recent and consistent creators.It does not care how well your pins performed last month if you suddenly disappear.